zprima/road-to-android/README.md

   - constants
   - converters (date, uuid, ...)

+In case DOMAIN module exists, the following is set:
 UI module interacts with the DOMAIN module, does not interact with DATA module directly.
 DATA module implements DOMAIN interfaces, does not interact with UI module directly.